Set Yourself Up for Success

 We all know that getting a good night’s sleep is important, but Erin Berman, sleep expert for Nectar mattresses, said that getting a good night’s sleep is a vital key to being a healthier and happier person.
 Being well-rested impacts all aspects of our lives, from our performance level at work to regulating our weight, maintaining a positive attitude, good mood and more.
 In addition to investing in a great mattress, Berman recommends “restructuring your lifestyle in order get your healthy dose of 7 to 9 hours of sleep, which will leave you feeling fully rested and functioning at your best.”
 She suggests trying to get ready for bed earlier and planning your outfit and packing your lunch the night before.

 Reverie’s Tan stresses avoiding screens before bed, by keeping your phone in the bathroom or kitchen when you turn in.
-She said, “Not only will this keep you away from toxic blue light (which suppresses production of sleep inducing melatonin), but also keeps you away from the stressful news, emails and other content that keeps your mind churning when it should be in sleep mode.”
+She said, “Not only will this keep you away from toxic blue light (which suppresses production of sleep-inducing melatonin), but also keeps you away from the stressful news, emails and other content that keeps your mind churning when it should be in sleep mode.”

 For many, 2017 was a very stressful year.
 No matter how 2018 turns out, we could all benefit from better coping mechanisms.
 Sukey and Elizabeth Novogratz, authors of Just Sit, suggest simple fixes like nose breathing and creating a mantra can work wonders when you encounter a stressful situation.
 They recommend breathing through your nose because the nose filters the air at just the right temperature to calm you down.
 When it comes to using a mantra, “It will help you to breathe more space into that moment, as all the breath and calmness associated with that mantra shows up to support you when you really need it,” they said.

-You want to travel more, but from getting time off from work to the expense can make it feel daunting.
+You want to travel more, but getting time off from work and the expense can make it feel daunting.
 Tara Kraft, Head of Publishing for Travelzoo, recommends that in addition to committing using travel sites to save money, communicating your travel goals to your employer and co-workers can ensure that you take the time off you need while also being able to enjoy your trip.
-“If you work for a company, communicate with your manager and team members in advance to appropriately align on expectations, goals and delegations as you prepare to take time off — this way, you can truly relax when you’re on vacation,” she said.
+“If you work for a company, communicate with your manager and team members in advance to appropriately align on expectations, goals, and delegations as you prepare to take time off — this way, you can truly relax when you’re on vacation,” she said.
 She also suggested setting reminders on a quarterly basis to review your accrued vacation and map out a plan for your next trip.

 You know you want to help others this year, but those you help are not the only ones to reap the rewards of your good deeds.
-Dr. Mike Dow, psychotherapist and author of the upcoming Heal Your Drained Brain: Naturally Relieve Anxiety, Combat Insomnia, and Balance Your Brain in Just 14 Days, said that doing good for others can have a positive effect on your own well-being.
+Dr. Mike Dow, psychotherapist and author of Heal Your Drained Brain: Naturally Relieve Anxiety, Combat Insomnia, and Balance Your Brain in Just 14 Days, said that doing good for others can have a positive effect on your own well-being.
 For the best results, designate a “good deed” day and try to do several good things that day, whether it’s holding a door open for others, or volunteering at a local charity.
 “Research shows that doing one small good deed a day doesn’t feel “special” enough for your brain to notice it.
 Stack five good deeds in one day and research shows you’ll feel it; this feeling will make you want to keep it going.”

 And lastly, preparation for life’s surprises is key.
 Many of us are responsible in some way for our aging relatives, and organization is key if something were to happen.
 Catherine Morgan, Career Transition Expert at Point A to Point B Transitions suggests tackling the topic with other family members, so you are not shouldering the responsibility yourself.
 She also recommends using a system like Future File to help you figure out exactly what information you need and to keep it accessible and in order.
 She said, “You will feel a big weight lifted off of you for doing this planning and organization, and if and when you need it, keeping your resolution to prepare will become priceless.”